 The overall objective is to evaluate the stability of C-Capture colour series in Dairy application “Behaviour to light in application media [yogurt]”.
 The application media represents a pH range of neutral to acidic (yogurt) – approximately 4.6

-* Based on standard European procedures: 4 hours in Suntest instrument at 750 W/m2, BST at 45°C equivalent to 192 hours solar light.
+The study is an accelerated study of extreme conditions which is approximately equivalent to more than 3 months in normal refrigerated conditions on the shelf ** Based on standard European procedures: 4 hours in Suntest instrument at 750 W/m2, BST at 45°C equivalent to 192 hours solar light.
 The actual correlation between the accelerated conditions and real time will differ by region due to climates, sunlight exposure, and weather conditions.

 At the end of each phase, the test samples were removed from the instrument and compared alongside the control samples.
 Visual inspection and colourimetry results were recorded.